zenml-io/mlstacks/azureml-minimal/README.md

 The script, after running, outputs the following.
 | Output | Description |
 --- | ---
+subscription-id | Subscription ID of Azure |
 resource-group-name | Name of the resource group that is created. |
+resource-group-location | Location of the resource group that is created. |
 azureml-compute-cluster-name | Name of the compute cluster that is created in AzureML workspace. |
 azureml-workspace-name | Name of the AzureML workspace that is created. |
 blobstorage-container-path | The Azure Blob Storage Container path for storing your artifacts|
 storage-account-name | The name of the Azure Blob Storage account name|
-storage-account-key | The Azure Blob Storage account key |
+storage-account-connection-string | The Azure Blob Storage account connection string |
 mlflow-tracking-URI | The URL for the MLflow tracking server |
 metadata-db-host | The host endpoint of the deployed metadata store |
 metadata-db-username | The username for the database user |